ChandlerKF/revit-plugin-fun/README.md

 <b>How to Edit</b><br>
 Locate the HTML file
-The entire project is contained within the index.html file.
+The entire project is contained within the Revit Addons_no Tool Type_filter and search.html file.
 You can edit this file directly for any changes.

 <h1>Sections of the HTML File</h1><br>